bhagwat23/desing-knowledge/srp.md

 A developer should have one relavent responbility.
 He/She should not have a multiple responsibility which are not relevent to him/her

 Voilation:
-If a developer is asked to test an application or is asked to design. an application.
+If a developer is asked to test an application or is asked to design an application.
 Since Testing and architecturing a software is not a developer's responsibility.